OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' ). } function renderPrivacyRightCol() { if (pid == '2506') { document.write('' + 'En Español' + 'En Français' + '' + '' + '

+Welcome DIRECTV Customers
-**Welcome.** The AT&T Privacy Policy lays out our commitments to privacy and describes our policies for helping to protect personal information.
+DIRECTV is now part of the AT&T family.
+For convenience, all AT&T products and services are covered under a single, easy-to-read Privacy Policy.
+The policy lays out our commitments to privacy and describes our policies for helping to protect personal information.
 We invite you to learn more about our commitments, safeguards and customer choices by reviewing our AT&T Policy, and we welcome your feedback.

 ' // + '